Case study: Disability inclusive design in Dar es Salaam’s bus system

-During the initial design phase, UD standards were adhered to such that disability access was mainstreamed through the design.
+During the initial design phase, universal design standards were adhered to such that disability access was mainstreamed through the design.
 Near to completion, a civil society group called the Comprehensive Community Based Rehabilitation in Tanzania (CCBRT) Advocacy Unit was engaged to understand the detailed needs of passengers with disabilities.
-In early 2016, the unit partnered with DART to ensure the public bus system was safe and accessible for PwDs.
+In early 2016, the unit partnered with DART to ensure the public bus system was safe and accessible for people with disabilities.
 To assess this service, members of the advocacy team including people with hearing and visual impairments and physical disabilities tested the stations and rode on DART buses throughout the city.
 [3]

 Outcomes

 DART has reduced commute times by more than half for some residents, who previously faced upwards of four hours stuck in traffic every day.
-[4] It is being hailed as a success story for sub-Saharan urban transport and has recently won the 2018 Sustainable Transport Award given by the Institute for Transportation and Development Policy (ITDP).
+[4] It is being hailed as a success story for sub-Saharan urban transport and won the 2018 Sustainable Transport Award given by the Institute for Transportation and Development Policy.

-However, accessibility is not universally included in BRT schemes.
+However, accessibility is not universally included in bus rapid transit schemes.
 For example, in Lagos, Nigeria, even basic requirements for accessibility such as access ramps and handrails have been omitted.
-As a result, the system is unusable for many PwDs who would have benefited from an inclusive design process.
+As a result, the system is unusable for many people with disabilities who would have benefited from an inclusive design process.
 [5]

 References: